MaxHalford/taxi-demo-rp-mz-rv-rd-st/README.md

 🔮 The River model is also listening to Materialize for taxi arrivals.
 Each time a taxi arrives, Materialize joins the original features with the trip duration.
 This labelled sample is fed into the River model.

-🐘 The inference and learning parts coordinate each other by storing the model in a PostgreSQL database.
+📮 The inference and learning parts coordinate each other by storing the model in a Redis instance.
+The latter acts as a primitive model store.

 💅🏻 Metabase is used to monitor the overall system in real-time -- actually, the dashboard is refreshed every 5 seconds, which is good enough.